 “You find anything else?”
 Cinnabar asked Mint.
 “Anything useful?”

 Mint scowled and opened her mouth to say something nasty, but Jonquil interceded.
-“Thank you for the prompt and thorough work, Investigator.
+“Thank you for the prompt and thorough work, Inspector.
 Please keep us posted.”

 “…Sure.”
 Mint was mollified by Jonquil’s courtesy.
 “Wish I could help more, but you know these neo_SMOKE cats, they act like children.
 Most of them are high off their gourds when they enter these ‘secure’ chatrooms so they ramble nonstop.”
 Mint made a flippant gesture.
 “I’ll keep looking.
 See if I can get anything from higher up on the underworld food chain.”